Topics on this page:

 Clear Any Holds

-If you have a hold on your registration from Student Accounts, Financial Aid, the Library, or any other campus office, you will not be able to make changes to your schedule.
+If you have a hold on your registration from Student Accounts, Financial Aid, the Library, or any other campus office, make sure to clear that hold prior to your registration appointment.
+If you have a hold in place, you will not be able to pre-register for courses.
 Contact the office that placed the hold to determine what you need to do to resolve the issue.

 Get instructor permission as needed.
 If you need permission to register for a specific course, you need to obtain that permission by means of the "request permission" feature within the portal.
 You can request permission for any course that is closed to you or that requires instructor permission for any reason.
 The instructor will decide whether to approve your request, deny it, or approve it on the condition that the course is not already filled to capacity.

 Students who have been accepted for off-campus study or exchange programs in the spring semester should not pre-register for courses at CMC unless their plans may change.
-Registrations for these students will be deleted on January 5, unless they have notified the Registrar's Office that they will be attending CMC in the spring.
+Registrations for these students will be deleted on August 20, unless they have notified the Registrar's Office that they will be attending CMC in the fall.

 All degree-seeking undergraduate students may pre-register for up to 4.0 units of academic course credit along with up to 0.75 course unit of co-curricular partial-credit courses, such as music lessons, ROTC, Speech and Debate, or theatre performance.
 Students who have completed at least 3.0 units of academic courses in the immediately preceding semester and who received a semester grade point average of at least 10.50 may overload up to a total of 5.0 course units of academic course credit starting the first day of the new semester.
 Students may not exceed 6.0 units of total credit, including co-curricular partial-credit courses.
 Overloading students who receive a low grade notice in any course (except PE) must drop back to no more than 4.0 units of academic credit.
 These students may remain enrolled in an additional 0.75 unit of co-curricular credit, not to exceed 4.75 total units.
 3/2 majors and Science and Management majors may pre-register for 5 academic courses with permission from their major advisor or the Dean of Faculty.
 Any student requesting an exception to this policy must petition the Academic Standards Committee and present compelling reasons (with appropriate documentation) for the exception.

 CMC students must complete three semesters of physical education by the end of their sophomore year.
-Two seasons of CMS intercollegiate athletic team or club sport participation will also fulfill the PE requirement.
+Two seasons of CMS intercollegiate athletic team or club sport participation from an approved list will also fulfill the PE requirement.

 - To count towards the PE requirement, students must register for all PE courses, including athletic teams and club sports.
 Coaches cannot sign up or drop students.
 Regular due dates and deadlines apply to PE courses.